 - 2. The power supplied to this hot tub must be a dedicated circuit with no other appliances or lights sharing the power provided by the circuit. - 3.
-To determine the current, voltage and wire size required, refer to Section 7.0 (page 15) for your specific hot tub model. - Wire size must be appropriate per NEC and/or local/country codes. - The spa controller's terminal block will accept a maximum wire size of 6 AWG.

-- 4. The electrical supply for this product must include a suitably rated switch or circuit breaker to open all ungrounded supply conductors to comply with Section 422-20 of the National Electrical Code, ANSI/ NFPA 70.
+To determine the current, voltage and wire size required, refer to Section 7.0 (page 17) for your specific hot tub model. - Wire size must be appropriate per NEC and/or local/country codes. - The spa controller's terminal block will accept a maximum wire size of 6 AWG. - 4.
+The electrical supply for this product must include a suitably rated switch or circuit breaker to open all ungrounded supply conductors to comply with Section 422-20 of the National Electrical Code, ANSI/NFPA 70.
 The disconnecting means must be readily accessible and visible to the hot tub's occupant but installed at least 5 feet (1.5m) from the hot tub. - 5.
 The electrical circuit supplied for the hot tub must include a suitable ground fault circuit interrupter (GFCI) as required by NEC Article 680-42. - 6.
-An appropriate size breaker must be used depending on the model, see chart on page 15.
+An appropriate size breaker must be used depending on the model, see chart on page 17.
 The electrical supply for this product must include a suitably rated isolating switch and circuit breaker to comply with local electrical regulations.
-This RDC/GFCI circuit breaker must be installed at the power supply in the house electrical box. - Select the power supply entrance you want to use (Figure B, page 13) and remove the cabinet panel from the front of the hot tub, then feed cable through the large opening provided on the bottom of the control box. - To gain access to the hot tub's power terminal block you will need to remove the front corner and center cabinet, (Figure A, page 13).
-These cabinets are located under the SunCooler[TM] side of the hot tub. - Grab one of the corner panels, from the bottom, and gently pull the cabinet forward to unsnap it from the holding clip.
-Then slide it down to remove.
-Place the panel is a safe location to prevent from damaging it.
-Repeat the steps to remove the other corner panel, Figure A, page 13. - 10.
-Remove the center panel.
-Grab either the top left or top right side of the front center panel.
-Gently pull the cabinet forward to unsnap it from the holding clips.
-Make sure to support the cabinet as you work your way down the side to completely unclip it from the hot tub frame.
-Once completely unclipped, tilt slightly forward and lift up to remove it from the hot tub frame, Figure A, page 13. - Connect wires, color to color, on terminal blocks TB1 and TB3 (page 14).
-TIGHTEN SECURELY!
-All wires must be hooked up securely or damage could result. - 12.
-Install the control box door and reinstall the cabinet panel(s).
+This RDC/GFCI circuit breaker must be installed at the power supply in the house electrical box. - 7.
+Select the power supply entrance you want to use (Figure B, page 15) and remove the cabinet panel from the front of the hot tub, then feed cable through the large opening provided on the bottom of the control box. - 8.
+To gain access to the hot tub's power terminal block you will need to remove the front corner and center cabinet, (Figure A, page 14).
+These cabinets are located under the synthetic top deck panels.